ABS Electrical Services Ltd

 ABS Electrical Services Ltd is an NICEIC approved electrical contractor and an NICEIC Domestic Installer which means that we comply with Part P of the Building Regulations for England.

-We excel in all domestic electrical installations including electrical re-wiring, garden lighting, consumer units (fuse boards), security lighting and periodic inspections.
+We excel in all domestic electrical installations including electrical re-wiring, garden lighting, consumer units (fuse boards), security lighting and Electrical Installation Condition Reports.

 Electrical Safety Laws